zekker6/slack-gitlab-mr-reminder/README.md

 ## Installation
 `
-npm install slack-gitlab-mr-reminder
+npm install @zekker6/slack-gitlab-mr-reminder
 `

 ## Example - running as an application
 Install the module globally

 `
-npm install -g slack-gitlab-mr-reminder
+npm install -g @zekker6/slack-gitlab-mr-reminder
 `

 Call `slack-gitlab-mr-reminder` with a suitable `yml` config, gitlab access token and slack webhook.
 See [example.yml](examples/config.yml) for an example of config.